saazieshaboingboing/saazieweeeee/README.md

 Welcome!
 This portfolio showcases selected GIS projects I completed during Summer I 2026.

-Throughout this semester, I used GIS to map valuable information related to community accessibility, demographic data, and environmental health.
+Throughout this semester, I used GIS to map valuable information related to demographic data, community crime, and environmental health.
 Each project combines geographic analysis with real-world problem solving and reflects the skills I developed in ArcGIS Pro.

 Skills Developed: